aeharding/micromark-extension-lemmy-supersub/readme.md

-# micromark-extension-lemmy-spoiler
+# micromark-extension-lemmy-supersub

 ## What is this?

-This package contains an extension that add support for lemmy spoiler syntax in markdown to micromark.
+This package contains an extension that add support for lemmy super/sub syntax in markdown to micromark.

 ## Install